mangalnathanvg/TQUBEITmangal/README.md

 	- Run node app.js in the command line using nodejs.
 	- Open browser and navigate to localhost:3000 to load the webpage.

+Note:
+- Please do suggest any improvements in the code.
+- No templates have been used.
+- This webpage is the result of a learning process for BOOTSTRAP.